stevenkaras/kasefet/DESIGN.md

 ## index directory

 The index directory holds a single file, which is the index of logical key names to physical key names.
-If more than one file is in this directory, it's a strong hint that the index needs to be rebuilt.
+If more than one file is in this directory, it's a strong hint that the index needs to be rebuilt (sync programs that stick extra files everywhere are a plague on mankind)

 ## metadata directory

 The metadata file contains wallet-level settings (optionally with an extension if not a simple key=value format file).

  Should be encrypted.
 The standard way to test if a password is correct is to attempt to decrypt and parse this file, looking for the kasefet.wallet_version key.

 Required keys are: